 How to retire to Australia

-Tips and advice for retiring from the UK to Australia, drawing your pensions abroad and the cost of living down under.
+Discover our tips for retiring from the UK to Australia, drawing your pensions abroad and the cost of living ‘Down Under.’

 If you dream of retiring to Australia, you’re not alone.
-There’s more to life Down Under than beaches and barbecues of course, but… we’d be lying if we didn’t consider that a big factor.
+There’s more to life Down Under than beaches and barbecues, although it’s still a factor.

 But transplanting your whole life to the far side of the globe is a major task, and there are plenty of questions to address – such as how you’d access your UK pension.

-Here we take a quick look at the main things you’d need to think about in order to retire to the Land of Oz.
+Here we take a quick look at the main things you’d need to think about in order to retire to Australia.

 Who can get a visa to retire to Australia?

-Australia has long been a popular retirement destination for the ‘Poms’.
-In fact, the country is such a draw for pensioners that there are currently over 230,000 British expats claiming their state pension there.
+Australia has long been a popular retirement destination for Brits.
+In fact, the country is such a draw for pensioners there are currently over 230,000 British expats claiming their state pension there.

-The first step of making the big move is to apply for a visa – and this can be the first big hurdle too.
+The first step in making the big move is to apply for a visa – and this can be the first major hurdle, too.

-The Australian government has now closed its specialist Investor Retirement Visa to new applicants, but there are still options available.
+The Australian government closed its specialist Investor Retirement Visa to new applicants after 2018, but options are still available.

 If you have family ties to the country, you can apply for a Parent Visa, Age Dependent Resident Visa, Remaining Relative Visa, or a Carer Relative Visa.